Originally from Texas, the Texas Heeler is stealing the hearts of thousands of families and people across America.

-Texas Heelers were bred to do a job, like cattle dog and Australian Shepherd they are working dogs; consequently they do not do well with being bored.
+Texas Heelers were bred to do a job, like cattle dog and Australian Shepherd they are working dogs; consequently, they do not do well with being bored.

-The greatest joy in their life is running free and having a purpose.
-By coincidence, this just happens to be the best form of exercise for these dogs.
+The greatest joy in a Texas Heelers’ life is running free and having a purpose.
+By coincidence, this just happens to be the best form of exercise for these mixed breed dogs.

-They love to run free across fields and forests, channeling their chasing instincts.
+Texas Heelers need and love to run free across fields and forests, channeling their high energy chasing instincts.

 Texas Heelers need around 60 to 90 minutes of physical exercise daily, ideally split into two walks.

-Giving this dog a job to do is a good idea, even if that job is something as basic as trick training!
+Giving this dog the Texas Heeler a job to do is a good idea, even if that job is something as basic as trick training!

 Teach your dog to fetch you items or to clean up their toys, as this will be fun and rewarding.

-Hiking is another fun pastime for these dogs.
-Any individual or family that can take this dog on regular hikes will ensure a great quality of life and mitigate against health problems.
+Hiking is another fun pastime for these high-energy dogs.
+Any individual or family that can take this Texas Heeler breed dog on regular hikes will ensure a great quality of life and mitigate against health problems.

 12. They Have Three Major Health Concerns

-Like all dogs, there is the potential for health issues with this breed, there are three main health concerns to be aware of:
+Like all dogs, there is the potential for health issues with this breed, there are three main health problems to be aware of:

-- These dogs can develop hip and/or elbow dysplasia, which is seen in other large dogs.
-This is caused by incorrect formation of the cartilage in the hip or elbow joint, from either genetics or trauma.
+- Texas Heelers can develop hip and/or elbow dysplasia, which is seen in other large dogs.
+At 22 inches height, this is caused by the incorrect formation of the cartilage in the hip or elbow joint, from either genetics or trauma.

 - They can develop a condition called Distichiasis, whilst uncommon, this condition is where an eyelash or eyelashes grow on the inside of the eyelid.

-- The final health concern is Progressive Retinal Atrophy.
+- The last of the health problems is Progressive Retinal Atrophy.
 This is a series of conditions that cause eventual blindness and is incurable.

-Texas Heelers live long lives, usually living to be between 12 and 15 years.
+Texas Heelers live long lives, the mixed breed usually living to be between 12 and 15 years.

 13. They Were First Registered As A Breed In 1970

-Although the Texas Heeler is a popular hybrid dog, the exact origin of the dog is unknown.
+Although the Texas Heeler is a popular hybrid dog, the exact origin of the mixed breed dog is unknown.

-It is thought that the first Texas Heeler was registered to the Dog Registry of America in 1970 by Lucy Guynes.
+It is thought that the first Texas Heeler may have been registered to the Dog Registry of America in 1970 by Lucy Guynes.

-Since then, over the past 50 years, their popularity has grown exponentially (especially in South West America) due to their skill at cattle herding.
+Since then, over the past 50 years, Texas Heeler’s popularity has grown exponentially (especially in South West America) due to their high-energy skills at cattle herding.

-Texas Heelers are known for many things (most of which you have learnt above), but fussy eating isn’t one of them.
+The Texas Heeler breed is known for many things (most of which you have learned above), but fussy eating isn’t one of them.

-They need around three cups of high quality, grain free dog food each day.
+Texas Heelers need around three cups of high-quality, dog food each day.
 If possible, try to pick a food specifically tailored for active dogs.

-Due to the Texas Heeler’s high-energy active nature, the Texas Heeler may need a higher energy diet than other dogs.
+Due to the Texas Heeler’s high-energy active nature, the Texas Heeler may need a higher energy diet than other dog breeds.

-Their high protein dietary requirements of the Texas Heeler breed (of around 20%) means whatever they eat, meat should be the primary ingredient.
+The high protein dietary requirements of the Texas Heeler breed (of around 20%) mean whatever they eat, meat should be the primary ingredient.

-For this reason, owners may wish to consider feeing their pets raw food, or the BARF diet.
+For this reason, a Texas Heeler’s owners may wish to consider feeding their pets raw food, or the BARF diet.

-We hope you have enjoyed learning more about the Texas Heeler.
+We hope you have enjoyed learning more about Texas Heelers.

-This dog combines the working drive of both breeds, with the loving Australian Shepherd and the enthusiasm with the Australian Cattle Dog.
+This breed dog combines the working drive of both breeds, the enthusiasm of the cattle dog and the Australian Shepherd dog’s.

-These dogs should be owned by experienced and active people only, be that a family with older children, singles or couples.
+These mixed breed dogs should be owned by experienced and high-energy active people only, be that a family with older children, singles, or couples.

-A lack of stimulation, both physical and mental can lead to destructive and undesirable behavior.
+A lack of stimulation, both physical and mental can lead to health problems and destructive and undesirable behavior.

-This working hybrid remains a firm favorite of many, a loyal working canine companion.
+This mixed breed working dog remains a firm favorite of many, a loyal working canine breed companion.